Mikey Please

-Michael (Mikey) Please (born 1984) is an English writer, director, animator and illustrator.
+Michael Please (born 1984) is an English writer, director, animator and illustrator.

 Biography

 An alumnus of the Royal College of Art (MA Animation) and the University of the Arts London (BA Technical Arts and Special Effects), Please is a bestselling author and OSCAR nominated animation director.
 He has made several music videos and short films including his BAFTA winning (2011: Best Short Animation) RCA graduation film, The Eagleman Stag.
 In 2014 Please co-founded East London-based Parabella Animation Studio alongside fellow RCA graduate Dan Ojari.

 He also worked as episode director for Cartoon Network's Elliott from Earth and co-writer and director of Aardman Animations stop motion special Robin Robin for Netflix.
 He is a member of the Academy of Motion Picture Arts and Sciences.

 Books

 The Cafe at The Edge of the Woods (2024) - Harper Collins

-Mikey's debut author/illustrated picture book.
+Please's debut author/illustrated picture book.
 Rene, an aspiring chef, opens up her dream establishment on the border of a magical forest.
 Her desire to serve up the most delicious food is scuppered by her less-than-refined clientele, but with the help of newly recruited waiter, Glumfoot, a thriving business seems possible.
 Winner of the Waterstones Children's Book of the Year 2025.